 Initiatives to reduce CO2 emissions in the UK tend to be top-down in approach, and to focus on a specific technology or sector.
 Individual households, businesses and community groups often feel left out, and unsure on how they might contribute.

-Since 2005 MEA has been running the Low Carbon Communities (LCC) programme with communities in the West Midlands.
+Since 2005 Marches Energy Agency (MEA) has been running the Low Carbon Communities (LCC) programme with communities in the West Midlands.
 LCC works with community groups to encourage them to take action to reduce their energy use and CO2 emissions, and gives them the support and training they need to achieve these goals.